Enriqmxy/st2195_assignment_1/README.md

 # Assignment 1
 ## Done by Enriq Mah

+This remote repository is created for the purpose of ST2195 Assignment practice.
+Done by *Enriq Mah*

 This assignment folder contains
 1. A "README.md” file with a short markdown description of this assignment (This file)